gophercoders/website/content/what-is-go.md

 [Go!](http://en.wikipedia.org/wiki/Go!_%28programming_language%29), with an exclamation mark, which is also a programming language.

-So just to make this clear, we mean the language called "[Go](http://golang.org)" which is sometimes also know as "[Golang](http://golang.org)" after the Internet domain.
+So just to make this clear, we mean the programming language called "[Go](http://golang.org)" which is sometimes also know as "[Golang](http://golang.org)" after the Internet domain.

 ### Okay, but what IS it?